Commercial Truck Accident?

 Tire and Wheel related problems were the biggest factors in the state’s truck accidents.
 You can see the aftermath of a tire blowout all the time on the highways in the form of shredded tire pieces all over the road.
 Even this rubber debris can lead to an accident and send your vehicle out of control.

-Allow The Pearce Law Firm of Philadelphia to even the odds when big companies get involved.
+If you’re looking for a great Pennsylvania truck accident lawyer to defend you, let us help you even the odds against these big companies.
 You simply want help paying for the consequences of an accident that their employee caused.
 Yet, large corporations can do their best to avoid liability and do everything they can to weaken your claim.
 Our attorneys can help you recognize their lowball offers and force them to cover all of your expenses now and in the future.

 Who can be sued if a truck driver hits me?